structured-query-language/structured-query-language.github.io/perform-joins-on-timeseries-data-using-ASOF-JOIN-in-snowflake.md

 ## Perform inexact joins using ASOF JOIN

-We can solve this problem using an `ASOF join`. `ASOF JOIN` in Snowflake joins two different time-series measures.
-For each row in the first time-series, the `ASOF JOIN` takes from the second time-series a timestamp that meets both of the following criteria:
+We can solve this problem using an [ASOF join](ASOF-join.md).
+[ASOF join](ASOF-join.md) in Snowflake joins two different time-series measures.
+For each row in the first time-series, the [ASOF join](ASOF-join.md) takes from the second time-series a timestamp that meets both of the following criteria:

 1. The timestamp is the closest to the first timestamp.
 2. The timestamp is strictly prior or after or equal to the first timestamp.

-`ASOF JOIN` can take the timestamp of from `Table A` and find an entry in `Table B` where the timestamp is closest to the timestamp of the event from `Table A` corresponding to the closest match condition.
+[ASOF join](ASOF-join.md) can take the timestamp of from `Table A` and find an entry in `Table B` where the timestamp is closest to the timestamp of the event from `Table A` corresponding to the closest match condition.
 Equal timestamp values are the closest if available.

 ### SQL Query
-An ASOF JOIN query can look like the following:
+An [ASOF join](ASOF-join.md) query can look like the following:

 ```sql
 select